chappy84/google-analytics-server-side/README.markdown

 	$gass = new GoogleAnalyticsServerSide(array('account'	=> 'UA-XXXXXXX-X'))
 	$browserCapAdapter = new GASS_BotInfo_BrowserCap;
 	$gass->setBotInfo($browserCapAdapter);

+When an update for the browscap ini file is available [on the server][6] the code will automatically download the file into the location provided.

+N/B: You MUST either provide the browscap setting or have it set in php.ini, otherwise this adapter will not work.

+N/B2: Due to an issue with the browscap ini file only being loaded when PHP starts up (which is with the web-server apache, PHP-FPM etc.) the code deals with the ini file itself, rather than using the built in get_browser function.
+This ensures the auto-update functionality will work without the need to restart the web-server.

 #### UserAgentStringInfo
 This was the previous default for Google Analytics Server Side which downloads a csv list of search engine